-This year, I am inspired by the memories I have of going to the Naturista or other vegetarian restaurants in Santiago, Chile and asking for the vitamin (juice) of beet, carrot, and orange, a favorite combination.
+This year, I am inspired by the memories of going to the Naturista or other vegetarian restaurants in Santiago, Chile, and asking for the vitamin (juice) of beet, carrot, and orange, a favorite combination.
 During my childhood in Chile, natural fruit juices were trendy; I remember how the “Sacajugo” (juicer) was an object of desire.
-Nowadays juices or vitamins are still very popular.
+Nowadays, juices or vitamins are still very popular.

-The name Vampiro is something acquired here in the US, very close to my house there is a small Mexican restaurant called La Guadalupana, offering authentic Mexican food, with my family we having clients for more than ten years now.
-Don Tránsito, the owner, is always there and the last time we went, he recommended: “the Vampiro” for an early lunch.
-They do not have an alcohol patent, so it’s not the Vampiro cocktail (with Sangrita, l, me and tequila), but the agua fresca version.
+The name Vampiro is something acquired here in the US.
+Very close to my house is a small Mexican restaurant called La Guadalupana, which offers authentic Mexican food.
+My family has been clients for more than ten years now.
+Don Tránsito, the owner, is always there, and the last time we went, he recommended: “the Vampiro” for an early lunch.
+They do not have an alcohol patent, so it’s not the Vampiro cocktail (with Sangrita, l, me, and tequila), but the agua fresca version.

 #PaletaWeek is an event created by Lola of Lola’s Cocina.
 Thank you, Lola, for the invitation, motivation, and inspiration.